sophist0/delete_bot/README.md

 ## run as a container (on linux)

     1. Have docker installed
-    2. Check that the value for the CONTAINER key in config.txt is True.
+    2. Check that the value for the CONTAINER key in config.txt is True
-    3. In this directory build docker image with "docker build -t delete_bot ."
+    3. In this directory build docker image with:

+        docker build -t delete_bot .

-    4. Run the docker container "docker run delete_bot"
+    4. Run the docker container:

+        docker run delete_bot

 Running the tests in the container is a work in progress, as such this branch is by definition unstable.
 The point of containerizing this is that it is OS and system independent.
 But I yet to test running this in Windows or macOS.